Optimal Regularized Online Allocation by Adaptive Re-Solving: Dual Convergence

+\begin{remark} Our dual convergence bound is sharper than that in \cite{li2021online}.
+Under our assumption, the $O(T^{-1})$ rate is unimprovable, as there always exists a distribution $\mathcal{P} \in \Xi$ that incurs an $\Omega(T^{-1})$ dual convergence rate.
+For further details, please refer to Appendix \ref{proof:dual_conv}.
+The bound is of order $\widetilde{O}(mn)$ with respect to dimension $n$ and constraint number $m$.
+This can be obtained by applying either Proposition \ref{prop:rademacher-prob} or Proposition \ref{prop:dual_conv_prob}.
+However, these two approaches offer different advantages for individuals with various purposes.
+Proposition \ref{prop:rademacher-prob} can be easily extended to other related classical statistical problems, such as ERM or the convergence of M-estimator, which are of concern in general statistics and machine learning communities.
+On the other hand, the result in Proposition \ref{prop:dual_conv_prob} is stronger for optimization and can be adapted to study the behavior of other optimization methods, such as the convergence $\epsilon$-optimal solution, an important result we will discuss later. \end{remark}

 Note that our Proposition \ref{prop:dual_conv_prob} holds uniformly for all $d'\in\Omega_d$.
-Denote the optimal solutions to problem (\ref{eq:dual_problem}) and (\ref{eq:dual_expected}), given a certain $d'$, by $\blambda_{T}^*(d')$ and $\blambda^*(d')$, respectively.
+Denote the optimal solutions to problem (\ref{eq:dual_problem}) and (\ref{eq:dual_expected}), given a certain $d'$, by $\nu_{T}^*(d')$ and $\nu^*(d')$, respectively.
 Then, we actually have

-Bound (\ref{eq:uniform_dual_conv}) plays a critical role in our regret analysis since the re-solving strategy of our adaptive algorithm framework needs to frequently update the resource constratins.
+Bound (\ref{eq:uniform_dual_conv}) plays a critical role in our regret analysis since the re-solving strategy of our adaptive algorithm framework needs to update the resource constraints.

 We then discuss $\epsilon$-optimal solutions of dual problem \eqref{eq:dual_problem}.
 Our following finite-sample convergence result of $\epsilon$-optimal solution can be viewed as a non-parametric version of SAA convergence developed by large deviation theory \citep{ruszczynski2003stochastic}.
-Notably, we only make assumptions on the deterministic problem $D(\blambda,d)$, and our result does not rely on restricted tail conditions such as the moment generating function in \cite{ruszczynski2003stochastic,shapiro2009lectures}.
+Notably, we only make assumptions on the deterministic problem $D(\blambda,d)$ and the smoothness of moment, and our result does not rely on restricted tail conditions such as the moment generating function in \cite{ruszczynski2003stochastic,shapiro2009lectures}.
 Therefore our result allows more flexible distributions.

-\begin{Theorem}[Convergence of dual approximate solution] Under Assumptions \ref{asm:basic}-\ref{asm:nondegeneracy}, suppose $\blambda_T^{\epsilon}$ is an $\epsilon$-optimal solution that satisfies $\bar{D}_T(\blambda_T^{\epsilon},d)-\bar{D}_T(\blambda_T^{*},d)\le \epsilon$.
+\begin{theorem}[Convergence of dual approximate solution] Under Assumptions \ref{asm:basic}-\ref{asm:k-thmoment}, suppose $\blambda_T^{\epsilon}$ is an $\epsilon$-optimal solution that satisfies $\bar{D}_T(\blambda_T^{\epsilon},d)-\bar{D}_T(\blambda_T^{*},d)\le \epsilon$.
 Then we have the following convergence of $\epsilon$-optimal solution:

-\end{Theorem}
+\end{theorem}